qqblack/CabinSystemPrototype/README.md

 ## 1.Introduction
 Booking system prototype of safe study cabin system.
 It's a prototype(only support android up to now)

+It has been tested on the mobile phone `Hongmi note7 pro`(resolution is 2340*1080).
+If the resolution（eapecial the aspect ratio） of your mobile is not same with mine, the UI appearance may be different.

 ## 2.How to get it
 The built app can be downloaded here: [Release](https://github.com/qqblack/CabinSystemPrototype/releases)